 This is what Korach meant by "kol ha'edah kulam kedoshim"- all of the Jewish People are already perfect, and as a result, Moshe and Aharon had no right to maintain any form of leadership.
 A leader is only necessary if a nation needs direction, but a nation which is perfect does not require any hierarchy or leadership.

 We can now understand why Moshe asked Hashem to create a "chiddush"- a completely novel punishment for Korach.
-From a Pantheistic viewpoint, everything in this world is already perfect, as it is Hashem.
+From a pantheistic viewpoint, everything in this world is already perfect, as it is Hashem.
 Consequently, there can be no chiddush, there can be absolutely nothing new.
-The logic behind this is simple: If there is nothing outside the system, no transcendent force outside the physical world, there can also be nothing new that comes into the world.
-For example, if there is nothing more to music than the seven notes on the musical scale, a new note cannot be created.
-Once you limit the system to what it already is, nothing new can be added.
+The logic behind this is simple: If there is nothing outside the system - no transcendent force beyond the physical world - there can be nothing new that comes into the world.
+Once the system is fundamentally and inherently limited to what it already is, with no higher outside force that can affect it, nothing new can be added.

-Korach's sin can be most potently defined as gayvah (haughtiness).
-In essence, Korach claimed that he, and all of Klal Yisrael, were no different from Hashem Himself.
+Korach's sin can be most clearly defined as gayvah (haughtiness).
+In essence, Korach claimed that he, and all of Klal Yisrael, were no different from Hashem.
 Korach single-handedly raised himself up to the level of perfection, of Godliness.
-While there is a kernel of truth in this idea, as we are all created bi'tzelem Elokim- in the image of Hashem, Korach corrupted this principle and took it to the extreme.
+While there is a kernel of truth in this idea, as we are all created bi'tzelem Elokim- in the image of Hashem, Korach distorted this principle and took it to the extreme.

 Whether this view asserts that God is the laws of physics and nature, or is the actual physical universe itself, or both, is a matter of dispute.

-See article on Parshas Mikeitz, section: “Adam Ha’Rishon”.
+See chapter on Parshas Mikeitz, section: “Adam Ha’Rishon”.

 There is a blatant contradiction in Korach’s arguement.
 On the one hand, he argues against Moshe and Aharon’s right to leadership, claiming that no one has a right to rule over a nation that is already perfect.
 On the other hand, he tries to grab this leadership role for himself.
 This is the twisted logic of a ba’al gayvah, one blinded by his own ego.

-See article on Parshas Masei for a more nuanced understanding of perfection.
+See chapter on Parshas Masei for a more nuanced understanding of perfection.
 See section, “Two Forms of Perfection”.

-See article on Parshas Re’eh for a deeper analysis of teshuva.
+See chapter on Parshas Re’eh for a deeper analysis of teshuva.

 See Bamidbar Rabbah 3:11.
 Both Shmuel and Korach came from Kehas.